MocanaCorp/Lighthouse-SDK/README.md

 The next section contains both _**API Reference**_ and _**Authentication**_ context for the Lighthouse SDK.

+## API Reference
-## [API Reference](id:anchor5) (Function calls and returns)In addition to callbacks defined specifically for X.509 certificate management, these function calls defined for Mocana Atlas Lighthouse SDK will expose the following properties and methods:
+In addition to callbacks defined specifically for X.509 certificate management, these function calls defined for Mocana Atlas Lighthouse SDK will expose the following properties and methods:

 ##### Android Lighthouse SDK methods
 - `hasUsername`